-- (a) To qualify for the Master of Health Sciences Professional Practice, a student must be credited with a minimum of 180 points towards the qualification. - (b) A student must be: - i. credited with a minimum of 60 points from Schedule B to these Regulations; and - ii. either: - a. for an endorsement, be credited with the relevant courses prescribed in Schedule A to these Regulations: or - b. without an endorsement, be credited with 120 points from Schedule C to these Regulations.
+- (a) To qualify for the Master of Health Sciences Professional Practice, a student must be credited with a minimum of 180 points towards the qualification. - (b) A student must be: - i. credited with all courses from Schedule C to these Regulations; and - ii. either: - a. for an endorsement, be credited with the relevant courses prescribed in Schedule S to these Regulations; or - b. without an endorsement, be credited with 120 points from Schedule V to these Regulations.